Aethylred/dynaguppy/README.md

     # git push -u origin master
     ```

-Dynaguppy should now have the puppetmaster directory environments syncronised with the puppet repository and it's branches on the Gitlab application.
+Dynaguppy should now have the puppetmaster directory environments synchronised with the puppet repository and it's branches on the Gitlab application.

 It should now be safe to reduce the Puppetmaster Gitlab user's permissions to **Reporter**.
 It is also recommended that another user other than the Administrator is made **Owner** of the `puppet/puppet` project.

 **Note**: Git pushes to the `puppet/puppet` project may take some time, especially when changes have been made to the `Puppetfile` and trigger a librarian-puppet run.
+If other behaviour is required edit the [git hook script](environment/production/modules/dynaguppy/templates/post-receive.puppet.erb).

+### Initial commit of the Hiera datastore
+1. Log into the puppetmaster server as root

+1. Change to the puppet user:

+    ```
+    # su -l puppet
+    ```

+1. Change to the hiera directory:

+    ```
+    # cd /etc/puppet/hiera
+    ```

+1. Check that all the contents belong to the puppet user.
+1. Initialise with git, add all files and commit:

+    ```
+    # git init
+    # git add -A
+    # git commit -m 'Initial commit'
+    ```

+1. Verify access to Gitlab with ssh, it should respond with `Welcome to GitLab, Puppet Master!` and not `Welcome to GitLab, Anonymous!`:

+    ```
+    # ssh git@git.local
+    ```

+1. Add the Gitlab hiera repository as a remote:

+    ```
+    # git remote add origin git@git.local:puppet/hiera.git
+    ```

+1. Push to the repository

+    ```
+    # git push -u origin master
+    ```

+Dynaguppy should now have the puppetmaster Hiera datastore synchronised with the puppet repository.

+It should now be safe to reduce the Puppetmaster Gitlab user's permissions to **Reporter**.
+It is also recommended that another user other than the Administrator is made **Owner** of the `puppet/hiera` project.

+**Note**: Git pushes to the master branch of the `puppet/hiera` project will be pushed to the Puppetmaster as a new hiera configuration and datastore.

 # Role and Profile

 As Dynaguppy uses `librarian-puppet` to manage modules, most of the module subdirectories are ignored by Git, the exceptions are the `role` and the `profile` subdirectories.
+If other behaviour is required edit the [git hook script](environment/production/modules/dynaguppy/templates/post-receive.hiera.erb).

 The use of roles and profiles in Dynaguppy is based on the [presentation and examples](https://github.com/hunner/roles_and_profiles) by [Hunter Haugen](https://github.com/hunner) at [PuppetConf 2013](http://puppetconf.com/), which is in turn was based on a [similar presentation](http://www.slideshare.net/PuppetLabs/roles-talk) given by Craig Dunn at [Puppet Camp Stockholm 2013](http://puppetlabs.com/community/puppet-camp#previous).